National Democratic Party of Germany: International connections

 Voigt has held meetings with various proponents of white nationalism, including David Duke, a US white nationalist, author, politician, and activist.
 Between 1989 and 1992, the International Third Position began to ally itself with the NPD in Germany and Forza Nuova in Italy.

 They have been in contact with Youth Defence, the Irish anti-abortion group, since 1996.
-Justin Barrett, former leader of Youth Defence and current President of the National Party of Ireland, has spoken at their events in Passau in 2000.
+Justin Barrett, former leader of Youth Defence and former president of the National Party of Ireland, has spoken at their events in Passau in 2000.The Homeland has also links with the Romanian neo-Legionary group Noua Dreaptă.

-The NPD has also links with the Romanian neo-Legionary group Noua Dreaptă.
+The party has links with the Alliance for Peace and Freedom a European political alliance since 2015.